AsheUrban/weather-app/README.md

 - _Locate the API key called Default.
 You'll use this key in every request you make to the OpenWeather API._
 - _Add .env file to .gitignore, commit and push (before touching .env)._
 - _Touch .env and add API _ KEY=[YOUR API KEY], replacing brackets with your individual key and removing any spaces._

+* _To use XMLHttpRequest Obect remain on main branch.
+To work with fetch APIs checkout fetch-api._

 ## Known Bugs